Hongweihuo-Lab/BSS-GED/README.md

 ### code
 •	Xiaoyang Chen
 ### paper
-NBA-GED is an implementation of the paper.
+BSSGED is an implementation of the paper.

 X. Chen, H. Huo, et al. An Efficient Algorithm for Graph Edit Distance Computation.
 Knowledge-Based Systems, 2019, 163: 762–775